Torpedo: Shock effect

 If the torpedo detonates at a distance from the ship, and especially under the keel, the change in water pressure causes the ship to resonate.
 This is frequently the most deadly type of explosion if it is strong enough.
 The whole ship is dangerously shaken and everything on board is tossed around.
 Engines rip from their beds, cables from their holders, etc. A badly shaken ship usually sinks quickly, with hundreds or even thousands of small leaks all over the ship and no way to power the pumps.
-The crew fares no better, as the violent shaking tosses them around.
+The crew fares no better, as the violent shaking also tosses them around.
 This shaking is powerful enough to cause disabling injury to knees and other joints in the body, particularly if the affected person stands on surfaces connected directly to the hull (such as steel decks).

 The resulting gas cavitation and shock-front-differential over the width of the human body is sufficient to stun or kill divers.